 After removal, DO clean the skin with soap and water, or skin disinfectant, and wash hands.

-Infection with Lyme disease does not produce lifelong immunity so you will need to continue with tick bite prevention measures to reduce the risk of further infection.
+Infection with Lyme disease does not produce lifelong immunity so tick bite prevention measures need to be continued to reduce the risk of further infection.